 There is almost no task that cannot be broken down into its basic parts and that cannot be done easier and simpler, than we normally might have done.
 It just takes thinking about it for a while, to figure out the easiest ways.

-In the Army, they used to say "give the job to the laziest man in the squad" the reason being, he will figure out the easiest way to do it and then they would tell the rest of the company to do it the same way. :) You have to think like the lazy man and figure out a way to get the job done, in the easiest way possible.
+In the Army, they used to say "give the job to the laziest man in the squad" the reason being, he will figure out the easiest way to do it and then they would tell the rest of the company to do it the same way. :) Which is NOT to imply your lazy, but you have to think like the lazy man and figure out a way to get the job done, in the easiest way possible.
 Break it down into parts if needed, and do it over an extended period of time.
 And if a task honestly doesn't "need" to be done, don't do it.

 That it means just what it says, hand the task off to someone else to handle and go do what you have to do, in order to stave off the flare.
 It's much better to take a day and avoid the flare, than keep pushing and crash for a week.
 This requires some help of course, which means there has to be someone about in order to delegate the task to, in the first place.